onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 We should incentivise participating transparently in public and make that the only way of climbing the social ladder - a complete flattening of the power distribution - this is the great reset

 > "The problem is not elitism it's just we need a new elite." - [Mike Solana](https://twitter.com/micsolana/status/1681784776498479106)

+accountability should be the gold-standard

+The 8th social sin is power
+Power must be earned

 The current elites would have to start earning reputation from the ground up on the new rules